Aavesham (soundtrack): Track listing

+Background Score

+The background score is composed by Sushin Shyam.

 Controversy

 Bishop Joseph Karayil had made criticism against the song Illuminati that the lyrics of the song is anti-christian.

 Reception

 Vishal Menon of Film Companion South and Latha Srinivasan of Hindustan Times described the soundtrack as "solid", "trendy" and "hip".
 Janani K. of India Today wrote that Shyam's music "adds beauty to the wild ride".
 Anandu Suresh of The Indian Express wrote that the musical score elevated the film and "give the film the mass masala vibe it demands" and further wrote "Without overusing any particular tune, Sushin adeptly switches between the ones he has created, providing a cohesive viewing experience."
 S. R. Praveen of The Hindu wrote Shyam's "pulsating score somewhat papers over the film's many weaknesses".
 Rohit Panicker of Times Now wrote "The soundtrack and songs by Sushin Shyam add to the quirkiness and boisterousness of the film".
 Vignesh Madhu of The New Indian Express also reviewed "Sushin Shyam's music is loud, fun, and packed with energy—perfectly in sync with the film's zippy mood" but was critical of the placement of the song "Illuminati" in the closing credits.